Please click on a link to take you to each page.

 Please click on a picture to take you to each page

 Being a USDA licensed breeder means i am able to sell to pet stores if i want to.
-It also means i have to pay for a license and get inspected a few times a year.

 I have 7 breeding Pairs.